Deal Dash’s Hidden Costs

 January 9th, 2017

-For a website that claims to be “fair and honest,” Deal Dash, which auctions off appliances, electronics, jewelry, gift cards, and more, distorts several key features of its bidding process in this long-running ad, which TINA.org first investigated in 2013.
+For a penny auction site that claims to be “fair and honest,” Deal Dash, which offers appliances, electronics, jewelry, gift cards, and more, distorts several key features of its bidding process in this long-running ad, which TINA.org first investigated in 2013.

 To figure out the true costs and all the particulars about the bidding process, TINA.org took a deep dive into the site’s 7,500-word terms and conditions.
 Here’s what else the ad leaves out:

 - This is not your traditional auction house.
 Bids must be purchased on Deal Dash in advance of auctions and the bids can only be bought in bulk quantities, such as 100 and 200, which are referred to as “Bid Packs.”
 And while a promotion on the site is currently offering up bids for 14 cents each, only bids purchased at the full price of 60 cents each are eligible for a cash refund (more on this to come).

 - While you can reuse bids for future auctions if you salvage them with the Buy It Now option, only unused bids from the very first Bid Pack you purchased at 60 cents a bid are eligible for a cash refund.
 All other bids are not refundable.

 - The site giveth and the site taketh away bids as it pleases.
 Grounds for suspension, which results in the total forfeiture of bids, vary and include the resale of items won without the site’s permission.
 On the other hand, the terms state that the site “from time to time” doles out “free bids” to new users at its discretion.

 - In the end, Deal Dash doesn’t even guarantee that the item won will be awarded to the highest bidder.
 If the product isn’t available, the terms state that “a gift card may be the most suitable substitute solution,” or the site may reward you with bids, though not necessarily the same amount that you spent to win the auction.